ungaunga/ihris-documentation/docs/implementer-resources/help-wikitext-examples.rst

 </pre>
 |-
 |
-You can add footnotes to sentences using the ''ref'' tag -- this is especially good for citing a source.
+You can add footnotes to sentences using the *ref*  tag -- this is especially good for citing a source.

 :There are over six billion people in the world.<ref>CIA World Factbook, 2006.</ref>